Ernesto Acher: Other projects

-Present time
+Later career

-In November 2011 he presented in Buenos Aires his Tribute to Piazzolla, recorded and issued by Acqua Records.
-After a short period as Artistic Director of the Linares Town Hall in 2013, he was appointed as Resident Conductor of the 'Orquesta Clásica del Maule', post which he held until December 2014.
+In November 2011, he presented in Buenos Aires his Tribute to Piazzolla, recorded and issued by Acqua Records.
+After a short period as artistic director of the Linares Town Hall in 2013, he was appointed Resident Conductor of the 'Orquesta Clásica del Maule', post which he held until December 2014.

-After returning in 2014 with his Symphonic pranks in Havanna and Gershwin, the man we love several times in Buenos Aires, he is planning to continue abroad these two projects in 2015 and 2016.
+After returning in 2014 with his Symphonic pranks in Havana and Gershwin, the man we love several times in Buenos Aires, he planned to continue abroad these two projects in 2015 and 2016.